 For the initial installation and pressure equalization of the line stops, if necessary, the Contractor is permitted to tap a section of the existing force main that is to be abandoned.
 Additional taps of the new or existing force main that is to remain in service will not be permitted.

 The line stop unit shall be equipped with a pressure gauge to monitor line pressures on the active side of the force main for the duration of the line stop.

+Modification to the line stop assembly (Stopplehead, Cup, tower, etc) after the initial insertion shall be submitted and approved by HRSD or Engineer before completing any modification.

+Insertion of the line stops shall be coordinated with HRSD staff.
+After any failed attempt to stop flow, the contractor shall provide HRSD and the engineer with a written action plan for review and approval.

+Action plan consists of, but is not limited to the following:

+Reason for failed stop

+Modification and/or adjustments to be completed

+Contingency, work flow, alarming, and timeline adjustments

 Once line stops are inserted, the Contractor shall work continuously until connections are made and service is returned to the force main.